arturadib/agility/_index.md

 ## Quick tour

-Agility encourages (but does not require) writing your entire app in Javascript, that is, content (HTML), style (CSS), and behavior (JS) can all be contained within Javascript objects.
-The examples in this tour consist of snippets of pure Javascript, and are all self-contained.
+Agility encourages (but does not require) writing your entire code in Javascript, that is, content (HTML), style (CSS), and behavior (JS) can all be contained within Javascript objects.
+The examples in this tour consist of such code.
 See [Getting started](docs.html#getting-started) in the docs for the HTML template adopted.

 ### Object initialization

-Agility works with a single object type that contains an entire model-view-controller stack.
+Agility works with a single object type that contains a full model-view-controller stack.
 These MVC objects are built by passing initializers to the [factory function](docs.html#factory) `$$()`, which takes care of setting up default bindings, auto-proxying, etc. The example below initializes an MVC object with empty model, a simple view, and default controllers:

     :::javascript
     // Hello World